-[W8] - On the rate of convergence of Bregman proximal methods in constrained variational inequalities
+[W8] - The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness

 W. Azizian, F. Iutzeler, J. Malick, and P. Mertikopoulos.
 Working paper.